Ann Randolph, on Using Improv Techniques to Access Deep Emotion

 Improv actor, Ann Randolph, explains that this technique bypasses the mind and unfolds naturally into a whole body experience of the emotion in its fullness.

-In this clip from her video session—part of our new webcast series Creativity in the Consulting Room—Ann shows how easily techniques like these can be incorporated into a therapy session.
+In a brief clip from a Bonus Session for our Webcast series Moment by Moment in the Consulting Room,—Ann shows how easily techniques like these can be incorporated into a therapy session.

 This clip is part of a 3 Webcast Bonus for our Moment by Moment in the Consulting Room Webcast series designed to help you learn and refine new skills—skills that the Master Therapists we’ve been watching as part of this series have integrated fully into their craft.